luftj/secret_votes/README.md

 * flask-babel
 * (docker)

+set environment variables:
+* SMTP_HOST location (IP or DN) of SMTP server
+* SMTP_PORT port of SMTP server
+* SMTP_FROM e-mail address to send from

+### production
-For production, host e.g. as uwsgi socket, see [flask docs](https://flask.palletsprojects.com/en/1.1.x/deploying/uwsgi/).
+host e.g. as uwsgi socket, see [flask docs](https://flask.palletsprojects.com/en/1.1.x/deploying/uwsgi/).

 Alternatively, you can run the application inside a docker container with the handy script `./start.sh`.
 Might want to change the port from 8080 to something that is available on your machine.

+### debugging
-For debugging, install with
+install with
 `$ python3 -m pip install -r requirements.txt`
 and run a test server with
 `$ python3 main.py`

+run a test mail server, e.g. [MailHog](https://github.com/mailhog/MailHog) with `docker run -p 8026:8025 -p 1026:1025 mailhog/mailhog`

 ## Usage